Updated: Nov 14, 2020

 Working based on imaginary expectations

 We all need to understand that working based on imaginary expectations can easily turn into a complete waste of energy and joy.
 Imaginary expectations are unrealistic, because they are actually created by us based on unicorn-level perfectionism.
-We tend to create expectations about ourselves, from other people, that are way higher that the ones they create for us.
+We tend to create expectations about ourselves, from other people, that are way higher than the ones they create for us.
 For example, we usually expect ourselves to perform as good as our boss, while our boss doesn't expect that, because he knows that he or she is way ahead in the game.

 Choosing the right expectations